Lidocaine for Premature Ejaculation: How to Use It Safely

 Now let’s move on to lidocaine spray.

 Lidocaine is a topical treatment for premature ejaculation.
-As a local anesthetic, it reduces sensitivity in your penis, helping to increase the time before ejaculation.
+As a local anesthetic, it slightly dulls sensitivity in the penis, helping to delay ejaculation while still allowing for pleasurable sensations.

-Simply apply it before sex and boom, you should last longer in bed.
+Simply apply the penis-numbing cream or spray before sex and boom, you should last longer in bed.

 Clinical Trials and Research on Lidocaine for PE